 Prevent ants and other pests

 Many species of bugs hate salt.
-It kills slugs as it dehydrates them and prevents them from completing necessary respiratory processes.
-Ants, on the other hand, are deterred by salt as they dislike walking on the fine grains.
+Ants are deterred by salt as they dislike walking on the fine grains.

-Sprinkle a line of salt to prevent slugs or ants from entering a specific area, or spray a saltwater mix in a general vicinity.
+Sprinkle a line of salt to prevent ants from entering a specific area, or spray a saltwater mix in general vicinity.
 Salt is not toxic to humans or animals, so it’s a safe alternative to Raid and other insecticides on the market.

 There’s nothing worse after a productive day on the boat than coming home to a pile full of fish that need to be cleaned.
 Though this is a necessary byproduct of the enjoyable and sustainable hobby, salt provides a way to speed up the process.